Sign upfor our e-mail to receive your FREE 2021 San Francisco Planning Guide.

 Cliff House: All three restaurants are open on Christmas Day.

-The Cavalier (Financial District): $85 per person for their prix-fixe menu
+The Cavalier (Financial District): Prix-fixe menu

 Luce - InterContinental San Francisco: Serving both a Christmas brunch and dinner